IvanDnepr123/codeclub/README.md

 8) Kvadratne rivniannia_ruby.rb - In this program you write a, b, and c.
 Then program is solve this quadratic equation.
 9) Futball_championship.py - is a program about Ukrainian Premier League.
 You can choose your favourite football team, then commands play matches and you have a table of Ukrainian Premier League.
 10) resume-projects - This is a folder with the site, a folder with images and a folder with css styles.
 I wrote this during the IT marathon from Go IT.
-I also add a link to the hosting of this site: https://classy-mermaid-5fe834.netlify.app/
+I also add a link to the hosting of this site: https://classy-mermaid-5fe834.netlify.app/         /*This isn't my real resume*/